flipped-aurora/gin-vue-admin/README-en.md

 > After executing the above command，server directory will appear in the docs folder `docs.go`, `swagger.json`, `swagger.yaml` Three file updates，After starting the go service, type in the browser [http://localhost:8888/swagger/index.html](http://localhost:8888/swagger/index.html) You can view swagger document

-## 3. Getting started - SmartIDE way
+## 3. Getting started with SmartIDE

 Get started with SmartIDE is much simplier than traditional way, you can start a fully functional SFDE (Standard Fullstack Development Environment) with just one simple command (smartide start), which includes: